🌿🍄 Join Us for MushFest 2026! 🍄🌿

 Arrival, Basecamp Setup & Check-In

-ick off your MushFest experience at the Welcome Station.
-Upon arrival, receive your festival badge, field guide, and "Citizen Scientist" starter kit.
+Kick off your MushFest experience at the Welcome Station.
+Upon arrival, receive your festival badge and "Citizen Scientist" starter kit.

 9:30 AM – 10:30 AM